PF

 Instructions

-2. 2Make the pepper filling: heat the olive oil in a large, nonstick skillet over medium-high heat.
-Add the sausage, Italian seasoning, and red pepper flakes.
-Cook, breaking apart the meat, until the chicken is browned and cooked through, about 4 minutes.
+2. 2Heat the olive oil in a large skillet over medium-high heat.
+Add the Italian pork sausage, Italian seasoning, and red pepper flakes.
+Cook 4–5 minutes, breaking apart the meat as it cooks, until browned and no longer pink throughout.

 Nutrition — Per Serving